alfredo-petri/OrderHub-express-api-/README.md

     Security: JSON Web Tokens (JWT) for user authentication and authorization

     Testing: Vitest for unit testing and Supertest for API testing

+Notes: <br>
+Adjust the DATABASE_URL if your database credentials are different. <br>
+PORT is optional if you don't set, default value will be 3333